emisasal/rest-api-crud/README.md

   ```
 - Add scripts for:
   - Development: `"dev": "node --watch src/index.ts"`.
-  - Production: `"build": "npx tsc"`.
+  - Production: `"build": "tsc"`.
 This script creates a transpiled JavaScript build in the folder `/dist`.
   - To execute production build: `"start": "node dist/index.ts"`.
-- Initialize Prisma using `npx prisma init --datasource-provider postgresql`.
+- Initialize Prisma using `pnpm prisma init --datasource-provider postgresql`.
 This creates `/prisma` folder with the schema configured for Postgres and `.env` file for environment variables.
 - Add postgres user, password and database name in `DATABASE_URL` inside `.env` file.

 ## Watch Mode